Dynamic-Mobile-Security/mdast-cli-core/README.md

 #mdast_cli_core package

 This is a core package.
-Include API  backend based on login/password method or by token.
+Include mDast backend API based on login/password method or by CI/CD token.